fabienfrfr/tptt/README.md

 </h3>

 **TPTT** is a modular Python library designed to inject efficient linearized attention (*LiZA*) mechanisms-such as *Memory as Gate* (described in [Titans](https://arxiv.org/html/2501.00663v1))-into pretrained transformers 🤗.
-It leverages the [flash-linear-attention](https://github.com/fla-org/flash-linear-attention) library for high-performance implementations, enabling scalable and memory-efficient attention computations.
+It leverages the [flash-linear-attention](https://github.com/fla-org/flash-linear-attention) library for high-performance implementations, enabling scalable and memory-efficient attention computations. (in progress 🔥)

 ---